 The Certificate in Theological Studies (Post-Baccalaureate), conjointly awarded by The University of St. Michael’s College and the University of Toronto, provides university graduates with a general university-level foundation in Christian studies.
-It may provide academic background for those interested in making applications to masters degrees.
-The conjoint Certificate can be earned through coursework alone and is intended to be flexible and accessible to students in full-time employment.

 - Program Outline